Orochichrys/orochi-framework/README.md

 - Clear and powerful utility classes
 - Dynamic spacing with `clamp()`, `%`, `em`, etc.
 - Customizable theme system
-- Accessibility built-in by default
+- Accessibility built-in by base
 - Designed to work with Orochi UI, Forge, and the Orochi ecosystem

 ---